In my book They Ask, You Answer, I wrote candidly about one of the darkest times in my professional life.

 In some ways, the economy is humming along, with low unemployment and rising wages.
 At the same time, inflation, energy costs, and lingering pandemic fallout are troubling.

-However, businesses can use uncertainty to take a good look in the mirror and prepare for whatever is ahead.
+All businesses can use this uncertainty to take a good look in the mirror and prepare for whatever is ahead.

-Remember, your employees, customers, and clients will all look to you for guidance, and they will interpret both what you say and what you do when determining how they should react.
+When a recession hits, your employees, customers, and clients will all look to you, as a business leader for guidance, and they will interpret both what you say and what you do when determining how they should react.

 Even when the waves get rough and the storm rages, people like to know that there’s a steady hand driving the boat.